1.2 Understand and manage nutrient loads to areas irrigated with non-advanced wastewater

 Based upon this preliminary demonstration of approach, reclaimed water from the Venice Gardens WWTF may be providing 106% (in 2017) and 104% (in 2018) of the recommended annual nitrogen fertilizer application for the JWGC.
 This estimate assumes that all reclaimed water delivered to JWGC originated from the Venice Gardens WWTF, even though that facility is part of Sarasota County’s interconnected south master reclaimed water system, which includes the City of Venice AWT-WWTF.
 We also assumed that JWGC used all reclaimed water delivered.
 While these assumptions introduce some uncertainty around the estimate, we believe them to be reasonable.

-Update (November 2021): UF/IFAS Sarasota County developed a Reclaimed Water Tool to help homeowners, community associations, and turfgrass professionals adjust their fertilizer use based on the nutrients in their reclaimed water.
-The Reclaimed Water Tool helps users identify the specific wastewater treatment facility providing their reclaimed water and calculates the cumulative total nitrogen contained in that water assuming an irrigation rate of 0.75 inches per week (Figure 1.2.4).
+In 2021, UF/IFAS Sarasota County developed a Reclaimed Water Tool to help homeowners, community associations, and turfgrass professionals adjust their fertilizer use based on the nutrients in their reclaimed water assuming an irrigation rate of 0.75 inches per week (Figure 1.2.4).

-Figure 1.2.4.
+Figure 1.2.3.
 Reclaimed water service areas in Sarasota County and residential areas where reclaimed water could supply enough nitrogen to satisfy UF/IFAS turf nutrient requirements in 2021, assuming an irrigation rate of 0.75 inches per week.
+Source: UF/IFAS Extension Sarasota County

 Table 1.2.3.
-Annual amendment of nitrogen (pounds/1000 square feet) recommended by UF/IFAS for popular turfgrass types and the amount of nitrogen amendment available from reclaimed water from Sarasota County wastewater treatment facilities, assuming application of 0.75 inches of irrigation water per week over 52 weeks.
+Annual amendment of nitrogen (pounds/1000 square feet) recommended by UF/IFAS for popular turfgrass types and the amount of nitrogen amendment available from reclaimed water from Sarasota County wastewater treatment facilities in 2023, assuming application of 0.75 inches of irrigation water per week over 52 weeks.

 Resources